maddenp/nml/README.md

 /
 ```

-Note that get and set commands may not be mixed in a single `nml` invovation.
+Note that get and set commands may not be mixed in a single `nml` invocation.

 A file may be edited in place with the `--edit` command (equivalent, in this case, to `--in nl --out nl`):